 “I wake up, and when I go and get a cup of coffee, it’s mine.
 I just drink it, throw it away, and move on.
 It’s honestly a joy that I don’t owe anybody any money.”

 Want to read more about how you can use Simple to build a budget like Will’s?
-Read our post, Budgeting With Simple.
+Learn how Simple can help you save.